 The story begins with a series of historiated initials (letters filled with a visual scene) telling of Gillion’s wedding and his early days of marriage.
 The Count of Hainaut, a powerful nobleman in what is modern-day Belgium, gives his daughter Marie in marriage to Gillion based on the young knight’s loyalty and virtuous character.
 As with many medieval marriages, the Count of Hainaut rewarded a dependent’s service by allowing him to marry above his own rank in society, a marriage that will increase Gillion’s status.

 The next scene shows the couple blissfully holding hands in a window of their handsome castle, a happiness marred only by the absence of children.
-Gillion then vows to God that he will make a pilgrimage to the Holy Land in thanks if he is blessed with a son and heir.
+Gillion then vows to God that he will make a pilgrimage to the Holy Land in thanks if he is blessed with children.
 When Marie gives the joyful news of her pregnancy, Gillion duly sets off for the East, saying a poignant goodbye to his wife.

 These four initials all occur within just a few pages, quickly establishing the basic elements from which the rest of the story will grow.
 Lieven van Lathem, who skillfully illuminated this luxurious manuscript, paid close attention to minute details from the narrative when planning his miniatures.
 For example, Marie is saddened about her childless marriage, a sadness that is heightened by watching a family of fish swimming contentedly in the moat beneath the castle here to see the little fish that Lieven van Lathem painted.